 November 8, 1933: "Felix Sparks' crew has finished the lookout house on Buck mountain."
 (The Eugene Guard)

 May 9, 1934: Panorama photos taken by Reino Sarlin.

-1941: The lookout was manned 75 days.
-The reporting station was McKenzie Bridge, using Pacific Telephone and Telegraph.
+1941: The lookout manned 75 days.
+The reporting station at McKenzie Bridge, using Pacific Telephone and Telegraph.

 October 30, 1967: "Reference your 7300 memorandum of October 23, 1967.
 Attached is Form AD112 for the disposal of Buck Mtn.
 L.O.
 Also the following information as requested: Date of disposal planned - November 1967 or May 1968 Disposal cost - $100.00 Funds available - none Needed - $100.00 Cost is based on 2 men for 2 days to hike into Buck Mtn. and burn the Lookout and return the following day to chunk up and dispose of unburned hardware.
 Estimated labor - $87.00 Vehicle use - $12.80 Actual Estimated cost - $99.80" (Memo to Forest Supervisor from Fire Control Officer)